 The rectus abdominis muscle performs the important task of flexing the torso and spine in the abdominal region.
 It does this by pulling the ribcage closer to the pelvis.
 The rectus abdominis can also tense to contract the abdomen without moving the torso, as in sucking in one’s gut.
 Contraction of the abdomen results in increased pressure within the abdominopelvic cavity and is useful to push substances out of the body during exhalation, defecation, and urination.
-Source: “Rectus Abdominis Muscle”
+Source: Inner Body - “Rectus Abdominis Muscle”

 Gluteus Maximus: Your largest sitting muscle, of course.